 These activities are largely meant to increase cohesion across Engineering.

 Facilitators are selected through nominations and interviews according to team needs.
 While there is no additional compensation for being a facilitator, it’s an opportunity to help make team members’ time at 18F great.
-The facilitator checklist is useful for facilitators who have a new employee coming on board their team.
+Reach out to the Onboarding Lead, Keith Wilson, for the facilitator checklist.

 Supervisors are selected through nominations and interviews according to team needs.
 While there is no additional compensation for being a supervisor, it’s an opportunity to help make team members’ time at 18F great.